-Typically, T-Bills can be bought either in the primary or secondary market of the Nigerian financial market.
-The interest rates on treasury bills in Nigeria vary depending on the amount invested, the tenor of the bill as well as the market you are buying from.
+Typically, they can be bought either in the primary or secondary market of the Nigerian financial market.
+The interest rates on treasury bills in Nigeria vary depending on the amount invested, the tenure of the bill as well as the market you are buying from.

-For example, the Central Bank of Nigeria as a player in the primary market offers a minimum investment of N50m in treasury bills with an interest rate between 3% to 5% per annum.
+For example, the Central Bank of Nigeria as a player in the primary market offers a minimum investment of N50m in t-bills with an interest rate between 3% to 5% per annum.
 Some commercial banks provide as low as N100,000 investment with an interest rate between 3% to 12%.

 In 2011, the federal government in its bid to encourage more investments issued the Company income tax exemptions on short term government securities and bonds.
-The income earned from the investments in treasury bills are exempted from tax deduction
+The income earned from the investments in t-bills is exempted from tax deduction.

 How can I Purchase T-Bills in Nigeria?

 They are under the control of financial institutions (banks or stockbrokers).
 Investing in treasury bills will require filling out a form with your personal information with the amount you are willing to invest as well as your bid rate.
 Mostly, the minimum amount of treasury bills you can buy depends on the dealer.

-What Is The Minimum Amount Of Treasury Bills I can Get?
+What Is The Minimum Amount Of T-Bills I can Get?

-Most of the times the minimum amount of treasury bills you can get depends on the dealers.
-Some buy treasury bills as a group of investments while others buy as a single investment for one person
+Most of the times the minimum amount you can get depends on the dealers.
+Some buy treasury bills as a group of investments, while others buy as a single investment for one person.

 When Are T-Bills Sold?

 Treasury bills sales occur on a bi-weekly basis as announced by the Central Bank of Nigeria (CBN).
 They notify the general public of the issuance through pages of print media or their websites.
 You can also ask your bank officer to inform you.

 Factors that affect The Prices of T-Bills in Nigeria